GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 $ gem install jekyll bundler
 ```
 ### Generate a Jekyll website
-I used Jekyll to generate this website from scratch rather than rely on GitHub Pages to do the right thing, as follows:
+Use Jekyll to generate this website from scratch rather than rely on GitHub Pages to do the right thing, as follows:
 ```bash
 $ jekyll new <username>.github.io
 ```